-iOS 12, the next version of Apple's mobile operating system for iPhone & iPad, was announced and demonstrated at WWDC 2018 on 4 June, but most of us won't actually get to run the software until the official launch in the autumn.
+iOS 12, the next version of Apple's mobile operating system for iPhone & iPad, was announced and demonstrated at WWDC 2018 on 4 June, but most people won't actually get to run the software until the official launch in the autumn.

 If you'd like to try out the new features before then you'll need to install a beta: one of the pre-release testing versions that are made available to those who join the developer or public beta programme.

-The developer beta for iOS 12 is was released on 4 June, after Apple unveiled it at WWDC.
-As of 19 June, registered Apple developer can now download the second developer beta of iOS 12.
+The first developer beta for iOS 12 was released on 4 June, after Apple unveiled it at WWDC, and a second came out on 19 June.
+These are for registered Apple developers only.

 The risks of installing an iOS beta